Angarsk8/quick-xml2js-parser/README.md

 ## More details...

-I ended up implementing the parser two times, just because I didn't know how to tackle the problem initially, so I explored one posible solution and from there iterated into the second: as result there are two exported named functions, which are documented below:
+I ended up implementing the parser two times, just because I didn't know how to tackle the problem initially, so I explored one posible solution and from there iterated into the second: as a result there are two exported named functions, which are documented below:

 ### indirectParse: `(xmlString: string) => Object`

 Initially I literally had no idea how to implement the parsing logic, so after thinking for a while I decided to simplify the problem by converting the xml string to a Rust struct first, so that I could represent the input as something easier to inspect and debug.
-For this first pass the process ended up looking like this:
+In this first pass the steps ended up looking like this:

 `String -> Rust struct -> JsObject`.